vmware/vic-product/docs/user_doc/vic_dev_ops/creating_users_registry.md

 2. Expand **Administration** on the left, click **Users**, then click the **+ Users** button.
 3. Enter a user name, email address, and the user's full name.

    The user name and email address must be unique in this registry instance.
-The email address and the user's full name are for use in password reminder emails.
+The email address and the user's full name are for use in email responses to password reset requests.
 5. Enter and confirm a password for the user.

    The password must contain at least 8 characters, with 1 lower case letter, 1 upper case letter, and 1 numeric character.
 Special characters are not currently permitted.
 If the passwords do not match or if they do not meet the password criteria, the **OK** button remains deactivated.